-Katarina Trimmings joined the Law School of the University of Aberdeen as a Lecturer in August 2012.
-She is also the Deputy Director of the Centre for Private International Law at the Law School of the University of Aberdeen.
+Katarina Trimmings joined the Law School of the University of Aberdeen as a Lecturer in August 2012 and was later promoted to a Senior Lecturer.
+She is a co-founder and the Director of the Centre for Private International Law at the Law School of the University of Aberdeen.

 - POAM Project research team - see https://research.abdn.ac.uk/poam/research-team/

-- Clark Foundation (2019) - a grant of £2,385 for a project titled 'UK Surrogacy Law Reform: Exploring the Application of Surrogacy Laws, Attitudes towards Surrogacy, and Attitudes towards the Reform of the Law Governing Surrogacy amongst Judges and Legal Practitioners in Scotland’.
-The aim of the project is to assist the Law Commissions in the current reform process of the UK surrogacy laws.
+- Clark Foundation for Legal Education (2019) - Project: 'UK Surrogacy Law Reform: Exploring the Application of Surrogacy Laws, Attitudes towards Surrogacy, and Attitudes towards the Reform of the Law Governing Surrogacy amongst Judges and Legal Practitioners in Scotland’ (PI)

-- European Union, Rights, Equality and Citizenship Programme (2018) - a grant of EUR 432,218 for a large collaborative project 'Protection of Abducting Mothers in Return Proceedings: Intersection between Domestic Violence and Parental Child Abduction' (POAM Project).
-Start date: 1 January 2019.
-Duration: 24 months.
-Principal Investigator.
+- European Union, Rights, Equality and Citizenship Programme (2018) - Project: 'Protection of Abducting Mothers in Return Proceedings: Intersection between Domestic Violence and Parental Child Abduction' (POAM Project)' (PI)

-- European Union, Civil Justice Programme (2013) - a grant of EUR 913,951 for a large collaborative project 'Cross-Border Litigation in Europe: Private International Law Legislative Framework, National Courts and the Court of Justice of the European Union' (EUPILLAR Project) (2014-2016).
-Co-Investigator.
+- European Union, Civil Justice Programme (2013) - Project: 'Cross-Border Litigation in Europe: Private International Law Legislative Framework, National Courts and the Court of Justice of the European Union' (EUPILLAR Project)' (Co-I)

-- EU Lifelong Learning Programme - the Jean Monnet Scheme (2012) - a grant of 39,000 EUR for the organisation of a series of workshops on cross-border litigation in Europe.
-Co-Investigator.
+- EU Lifelong Learning Programme, the Jean Monnet Scheme (2012).
+Project aim: organisation of a series of workshops on cross-border litigation in Europe.
+(Co-I)